Trkiye's Erdogan makes rare visit to Egypt amid Israeli war on Gaza -Xinhua - ExBulletin

 Erdogan said “the humanitarian tragedy in Gaza” was at the center of his talks with his Egyptian counterpart, regretting that Israeli attacks on Gaza since October 7, 2023 have killed more than 28,000 Palestinians and injured more than 68,000 others.

-“Delivering aid to Gaza is one of our priorities,” he said, noting that Trkiye has so far sent more than 31,000 tons of relief supplies to the besieged enclave.
+“Providing aid to Gaza is one of our priorities,” he said, noting that Turkey has so far sent more than 31,000 tons of relief supplies to the besieged enclave.

+Egyptian President Abdel-Fattah al-Sisi (CR) holds a welcome ceremony for the visit of Turkish President Recep Tayyip Erdogan (CL) in Cairo, Egypt, February 14, 2024.
+(Egyptian Presidency/Handout via Xinhua)

+Egyptian President Abdel-Fattah al-Sisi (3rd L, front) hosts a welcoming ceremony for the visit of Turkish President Recep Tayyip Erdogan (4th L, front) in Cairo, Egypt, February 14, 2024.
+(Presidency Egyptian/document via Xinhua)

 |